Frequently Asked Questions

 • High tunnels, row cover, and muddy boots!
 Please see our About page for more detail on our growing practices!

-• If you are going to be away for part of the harvest season you're welcome to have friends or family pick up your share in your stead.
+If you are going to be away for part of the harvest season, we also encourage you to have friends or family pick up your share in your stead.
 Off weeks / vacations are a great opportunity to give the gift of the CSA experience to someone you love.
 Just have them sign your name at pickup and check in with a farmer so they know our systems.
-We will not be offering make-up weeks this season, and generally we don’t allow taking extra veggies to make up for missed weeks, otherwise harvest planning becomes too complicated.

 • No, the CSA is a full-season commitment.
 We are open as a farmstand, so you are always welcome to shop weekly or periodically that way, though not all items will be available to farmstand customers.
 The CSA will always be the best value.